Rhydon1337/book-list/README.md

 17. The Greatest Salesman In the World - Og Mandino
 18. Dark Psychology And Manipulation - William Cooper
 19. How To Win Friends And Influence People - Dale Carnegie
+20. The Art Of War - Sun Tzu